rackerlabs/docs-cloud-identity/api-docs/index.rst

 -  Authentication generates a token in response to valid credentials submitted by a user, process, or client.
-Then, that token is used to confirm identity when requesting access to systems or resources defined in the Rackspace Identity service service catalog.
+Then, that token is used to confirm identity when requesting access to systems or resources defined in the Rackspace Identity service catalog.

--  Authorization determines the resources and actions available to a user, client, or process based on access control capabilities that can be defined and managed using the Rackspace Identity service.
+-  Authorization determines the resources and actions available to a user, client, or process based on access control capabilities that can be defined and managed by using the Rackspace Identity service.

 This guide is intended to assist software developers who want to develop